aperechnev/Push4Site/README.md

 pod 'Push4Site'
 ```

-If you need to customize remote notifications (e.g. show an image, arriving in notification), you also need to install Push4Site Notification Helper:
+If you need to customize remote notifications (e.g. show an image arriving in notification), you also need to install Push4Site Notification Helper:

 ```ruby
 pod 'Push4Site-UN'